Number Formation One to Ten

 Each page of the workbook is designed using the tracker and dotted typeface.
 Three different point sizes are used to increase the levels of writing confidence.

 The tracker typeface is an outlined letterform and has many benefits.
 Also, the direction arrow helps the pupil to start in the correct place.
 Furthermore, the pupil can go over the numbers more than once, refining the motor movements by keeping inside the outline.
 Moreover, they can track the numbers using coloured pencils to make practising the number formation a fun thing to do.

 Dotted B is used to reﬁne motor movement.
 With its direction arrow reminding pupils where to start.
 The pupils’ focus improves as they trace closely over the dotted letters.

 The importance of developing good writing skills

-Dr Rosemary Sassoon: “Once children can write the letters of their own names, they need to be taught the correct movement of each number and letter of the English alphabet.
-If this is not done, then incorrect movement becomes a habit which is progressively more difficult to change”.
+Dr Rosemary Sassoon stated that once children are able to write their own names, they need to learn the correct movement of each number and letter of the English alphabet.
+This is because if it not done then incorrect movement will become a habit and this can lead to being more difficult to change.